 *Audio excerpt read by author J. Rene Guerrero below*

-This is the beginning of a series to introduce you all to elements of my novel, White Rock, in hopes that it will spark your interest and quell your anxiety, if only for a few moments.
+This is the beginning of a series to introduce you all to elements of my novel, White Rock, in hopes that it will spark your interest.
 I will be reciting passages from the book with some light audio sweetening to give the excerpts more of a theatre-of-the-mind feel.
 This is the first one out of the gate, so please be kind and excuse any inconsistencies in the video and audio files.
 I’m still trying to nail down my workflow.
-It may not be brain surgery, but it’s not as easy as it looks, folks.
+It may not be brain surgery, but it’s not as easy as it looks.

 Our heroine Laura Milton has returned to her hometown of Dallas, Texas to attempt to uncover the identity of a woman who has been haunting her dreams since she was young.
 As a child, she saw the ghostly image of the Lady of the Lake from the back seat of her parents’ car one fateful night.
 Little did she know that this single chance encounter would change her life forever.